kharizuno/nextpack/README.md

 ## Getting Started

-Those are nextjs setup for my project.
+Those are nextjs + redux setup for my project.
 You can find out the order install from file app-setup.txt

 ### `npm install`